ALU-Schumacher/AUDITOR/media/website/content/_index.md

 </p>

 Overview of the AUDITOR ecosystem.
-AUDITOR accepts records from collectors, stores them in a PostgreSQL database and o ers these records to plugins which take an action based on the records.
+AUDITOR accepts records from collectors, stores them in a PostgreSQL database and offers these records to plugins which take an action based on the records.

 ## Features